Reading

 Introduce close reading with complex text

 Close reading is a valuable tool for understanding any type of text.
 But, it is essential when a reader is attempting to grasp the meanings of new words and unfamiliar ideas in a complex text.
-(Complex texts often include informational text, sophisticated literary works, math story problems, and other technical texts.)
+(Complex text includes sophisticated literary works, informational text, and other technical texts like math story problems.)

 When a text is challenging, achieving a deep understanding will require multiple reads.
 Similar to rewatching a movie, subtle details are typically missed in the first viewing.
 In addition, rereading leads to deeper insights and uncovers hidden meanings.